Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Model system and methods

-which reflects the WKB-like tunneling probability and describes the tunneling of an excited electron through the potential barrier across the junction with applied bias $U$.
-In this perturbative regime the PAT is dominated by the low $\ell$ channels (see Eq.~\eqref{eq:Pedersen}).
-Consistently, the effective photon order $n=E_{\rm{gap}} d_{\rm{gap}}/\omega$ is small.
-It tends to zero for $E_{\rm{gap}} \rightarrow 0$ where only an applied bias drives the tunneling.
+which describes the WKB-like tunneling of an excited electron through the potential barrier of a junction in the presence of an applied bias $U$.
+In this perturbative regime PAT is dominated by the low $\ell$ channels (see Eq.~\eqref{eq:Pedersen}).
+Consistently, the effective photon order $n=E_{\rm{g}} d_{\rm{gap}}/\omega$ is small.
+It tends to zero for $E_{\rm{g}} \rightarrow 0$ where only an applied bias drives the tunneling.
 Indeed, $\mathcal{P}_{\rm{L\rightarrow R}}$ expressed with Eq.~\eqref{eq:Transport_En} includes both electron transport owing to the applied dc bias and optically induced transitions.